SaurabhKumbhar24/Ordering-ChatBot/README.md

-# Ordering-ChatBot

-Dialogflow Chatbot for Food Ordering
+# Dialogflow Chatbot for Food Ordering

 This is a food ordering chatbot built using Google Dialogflow, FastAPI, and MySQL.
 The chatbot allows users to place orders, modify them, and track their total cost seamlessly.

 Features